Support survivors during Sexual Assault Awareness Month

 • Learn about programs and resources available on campus and in the community.

-• Be empowered to become active in daily life through prevention of power-based violence by knowing how to intervene.
+• Be empowered to become active in daily life through the prevention of power-based violence by knowing how to intervene.

-Denim Day 2023
+Denim Day

 Join the Center for Advocacy, Response & Education in wearing denim in solidarity with sexual violence survivors.
 Per DenimDay.org, the international campaign began in 1999 after a ruling by the Italian Supreme Court where a rape conviction was overturned because the justices stated that since the victim was wearing tight jeans, she must have helped remove them, thereby implying consent.
 Women in the Italian Parliament came to work the next day wearing jeans in solidarity with the victim/survivor.